-Here are a few things you can do to prepare for your potential move and make the most of this period:
+While you’re waiting to receive your planner and for the first Mastering Your Move email, here are a few other things you can do to prepare for your potential move and make the most of this period:

 - Start by going through your home and giving away or selling things that you won’t need after you move.
 This can help declutter your living space, make packing and moving easier, and lighten your mental and physical load.
 Sell items online, donate them to charity, or give them to friends and family.

 - Start researching moving companies or rental trucks.
 If you have a lot of large items or are moving a long distance, it may be more cost-effective to hire a moving company.
 On the other hand, if you have a small number of belongings or are only moving a short distance, you may be able to save money by renting a truck and doing the move yourself.

 - Consider housing options.
 Are you planning on renting or buying?
 If you’re leaning towards renting, start looking for apartments or houses around your top locations.
 Make a list of your must-haves and nice-to-haves, and use online resources to find places that meet your criteria.
 If you’re thinking about buying a home, start looking into mortgage rates and options, and consider whether a condo or townhouse might be a good fit for your family.
 (Remember, residency hours are long and hard.
 Homeownership might be a lot to take on when you’re in this phase.)

 - Look into storage options.
 If you won’t have room for all of your belongings in your new home, or if you’re not sure what you’ll need in your new location, consider renting a storage unit.
 This can give you a place to keep your extra items until you know more about your living situation.